 Finding a genuine degree course provider

-If you want a genuine UK degree you must ensure that your course leads to a degree awarded by a recognised degree-awarding body.
+If you want a genuine UK degree, make sure that your course leads to a degree awarded by a recognised degree-awarding body.
 Universities and some colleges in the UK are given the power to award degrees by Act of Parliament or Royal Charter.
 They are then recognised as degree-awarding bodies by the UK government and other official organisations, and known as 'Recognised Bodies'.

-The degrees that they award are referred to as 'recognised UK degrees'.
-Some colleges do not grant degrees but run courses on behalf of Recognised Bodies, thereby contributing to a degree.
+The degrees that they award are known as 'recognised UK degrees'.
+Some colleges do not grant degrees but run courses on behalf of Recognised Bodies, which contribute to a degree.
 These are known as 'Listed Bodies'.
 Only Recognised Bodies can award UK degrees and only courses provided by them, or by Listed Bodies, can lead to a recognised UK degree.

 The Department of Innovation, Universities and Skills in Great Britain maintains the official record of Recognised Bodies and the official record of Listed Bodies: